-Upon receipt of the Read Address command, the Busy Status Bit is set.
+Upon receipt of the Read Address Command, the Busy Status Bit is set.
 The next encountered ID field is then read in from the disk, and six data bytes of the ID field are assembled and transferred to the DR, and a DRQ is generated for each byte.
-The six bytes of the ID field are shown below:
+The six bytes of the ID field are shown:

-TRACK SECTOR ADDRESS CRC 2 1 2 3 4 5 6
+TRACK ADDR SECTOR ADDR CRC 2 Γ 1 2 3 4 5 6

-Although the CRC characters are transferred to the computer, the WD1770 checks for validity and the CRC error status bit is set if there is a CRC error.
+Although the CRC characters are transferred to the computer, the WD177X-00 checks for validity and the CRC error status bit is set if there is a CRC error.
 The Track Address of the ID field is written into the sector register so that a comparison can be made by the user.
-At the end of the operation an Interrupt is generated and the Busy Status is reset.
+At the end of the operation an interrupt is generated and the Busy Status is reset.